dazinator/AspNetCore-Identity-MultiDomain/README.md

 # AspNetCore-Identity-MultiDomain
-An example trying to get asp.net core identity working with seperate domains.
+An example trying to get asp.net core identity cookie, shared for a domain.

 To replicate the problem: